-The Coalition believes that new proposed health insurance mandates and restrictions on insurer cost containment initiatives should be accompanied by a cost-benefit analysis conducted by OHIC.
-Bills, such as H.6209, could be studied to provide the legislature with an analysis of their efficacy and potential cost impact.
+The Coalition believes that new proposed health insurance mandates should be accompanied by a cost-benefit analysis conducted by OHIC.
+The bills outlined below could be studied to provide the legislature with an analysis of the efficacy of new mandates while also providing a cost impact.